dirkkelly/dirkkelly/content/collapse/accepting-collapse-and-moving-beyond.md

 ---
-title: Accepting Collapse and Moving Beyond
+title: Accepting Collapse and Moving Beyond Hope
 date: 2018-03-25 16:22:29 +0000
 subtitle: 'Our biosphere is dying and so is all life on Earth.
 Hope in “a solution” is the drug we use to avoid the truth that our culture is responsible. '